Flawsome: Season 1 (2022-2023)

+Season 2 (2024)

 Production and release

 The series was created and directed by Tola Odunsi, the 13-part drama series.
 Flawsome was set in Lagos and released on Showmax on 10 November 2022, with the official premiere being held at the Africa International Film Festival on 11 November 2022.
-The AFRIFF was hosted by Miz Vick, and in attended were the movie director, Tola Odunsi, and members of the cast, including Enado Odigie, Bisola Aiyeola, Sharon Ooja, Gabriel Afolayan, Iretiola Doyle, Baaj Adebule, Shine Rosman and Shawn Fuqua.
+The AFRIFF was hosted by Miz Vick, and in attendance were the movie director, Tola Odunsi, and members of the cast, including Enado Odigie, Bisola Aiyeola, Sharon Ooja, Gabriel Afolayan, Iretiola Doyle, Baaj Adebule, Shine Rosman and Shawn Fuqua.
 During the occasion, the series director, Odunsi, said, “Showmax is made for Africans, and everything we produce is geared to suit the audience.
 Most women can relate to the stories in the series.”

 The series director Tola Odunsi also said “I feel lost for words.
 I am happy that everyone is finally seeing this beautiful work we have released.
 Women face several challenges, and we wanted to tell a deeper story that explores these issues.”
 Busola Tejumola, the Executive Head of Content & West Africa Channels from MultiChoice Group, said, “Flawsome is a true depiction of our culture, society, people, and the very intricate availability of the show.
 I’m very confident our viewers would enjoy it.”
+On 8 June 2023, Showmax renewed the series for a second season, and named Dami Elebe as head writer of the season.
+On 22 January 2024, showmax released the official trailer for season 2.